Quick start

 pageIndex,numResultsPerPage

-Pick and Pack Orders
+Pick and Pack orders

-Orders with Pick and Pack enabled leverage your product catalog and store inventory to enable precise item-level fulfillment.
+Orders with Pick and Pack enabled use your product catalog and store inventory to enable precise item-level fulfillment.
 The system tracks exactly what was requested, what was picked, and any substitutions made during the process.To enable Pick and Pack functionality, include

 pick_and_pack in the order.requirements array when creating orders.
-See the complete list in Order Requirements.Order Lifecycle
+See the complete list in Order Requirements.Order lifecycle

 - Order Creation: Customer places order with specific items with substitution preferences